vega/vegafusion/README.md

 <img width="749" alt="VegaFusion Jupyter Architecture Diagram" src="https://user-images.githubusercontent.com/15064365/148417030-19420ef2-50de-40cf-bd42-c39e1147049c.png">

+## DataFusion integration
+Apache Arrow DataFusion is an SQL compatible query engine that integrates with the Rust implementation of Apache Arrow.
+VegaFusion uses DataFusion to implement many of the Vega transforms, and it compiles the Vega expression language directly into the DataFusion expression language.
+In addition to being really fast, a particularly powerful characteristic of DataFusion is that it provides many interfaces that can be extended with your own custom Rust logic.
+For example, VegaFusion defines many custom UDFs that are designed to implement the precise semantics of the Vega expression language and the Vega expression functions.

 # License
 At least until a sustainable funding model is established, VegaFusion will be developed under the [AGPL license](https://www.gnu.org/licenses/agpl-3.0.en.html).
 This is a copy-left license in the GPL family of licenses.
 As with all [OSI approved licenses](https://opensource.org/licenses/alphabetical), there are no restrictions on what code licensed under the AGPL can be used for.
 However, the requirements for what must be shared publicly are greater than for licenses that are more commonly used in the Python ecosystem like [Apache-2](https://opensource.org/licenses/Apache-2.0), [MIT](https://opensource.org/licenses/MIT), and [BSD-3](https://opensource.org/licenses/BSD-3-Clause).